voxpupuli/puppet-gluster/README.md

       version => '3.5.2',
     }

+Yum priorities are supported, but not activated by default.
+If you pass a `priority` parameter to this class, the `yum-plugin-priorities` package will be installed, and a priority will be set on the Gluster repository.

+This is [useful](http://blog.gluster.org/2014/11/installing-glusterfs-3-4-x-3-5-x-or-3-6-0-on-rhel-or-centos-6-6-2/) in the event that you want to install a version from the upstream repos that is older than that provided by your distribution's repositories.

 ### install.pp ###
 This class handles the installation of the Gluster packages (both server and client).